Home » Thanksgiving » Southern Sweet Potato Casserole

 Which topping is better?
 Marshmallow or pecan?

 The pecan praline topping on this is my favorite but I will never turn down a good ole marshmallow topping either.
-Instead of the pecan praline topping, you can leave it off and top with mini marshmallows towards the end of cooking.
+Instead of the pecan praline topping, you can leave it off and top with mini marshmallows towards the end of cooking- usually around the last 10 minutes or so.
 If you put them on too early, they will burn.
 Or. you could do a half and half.
 Just don’t add the marshmallow topping until the end of cooking.
 Also, if you don’t like pecans in the topping, you can just leave them out.

 Can I use fresh sweet potatoes?

 Of course!
-You’ll need about 3 small sweet potatoes.
+You’ll need about 4 small sweet potatoes.
 They need to be cooked soft enough to be mashed.
-Boiling is probably the simplest way to make them.
+Boiling is probably the simplest way to make them or you can bake them until soft.
 Just peel and dice the sweet potatoes into large cubes and boil until tender then continue with the recipe as written.
+Or some people just boil the whole sweet for about 45 minutes until soft then peel and mash.

 How do you thicken up sweet potato casserole?

+If you are using my recipe below then you should not have this issue.
+However, if you ended up here because you made another recipe (hopefully not, ha!) then here might be some reasons why this happened.
 This answer is two-fold.
 Most people don’t allow their casseroles to set up after baking.
-The casserole needs at least 15-20 minutes to cool before serving.
+The casserole needs at least 15 minutes to cool before serving.
 The casserole sets up as it cools.
 However, if you prefer a really thick sweet potato casserole, you can add about 2-3 tablespoons of flour to your sweet potato batter and this will help the mixture to thicken.
-This is an especially good idea if using fresh sweet potatoes.
+This is an especially good idea if using fresh sweet potatoes since they release a lot of moisture.

 If your sweet potato casserole turned out “watery”, its usually because you forgot to add eggs; you didn’t let your casserole have enough time to set up after baking or you used fresh sweet potatoes and didn’t boil them long enough before mashing.
 Sweet potatoes retain a lot of moisture so boiling them well beforehand will help release a lot of that excess moisture before adding them to your casserole mixture.